kubernetes-sigs/lws/site/content/en/docs/concepts/_index.md

 ### Subgroup and Exclusive Placement
 The LWS annotation `leaderworkerset.sigs.k8s.io/subgroup-exclusive-topology` defines a 1:1 between an LWS subgroup to topology placement.
-This can be useful for dissagregated serving in order to place the prefill pod group in the same rack, but on a seperate rack from the decode pod group, assuming same hardware requirements.
+This can be useful for dissagregated serving in order to place the prefill pod group in the same rack, but on a separate rack from the decode pod group, assuming same hardware requirements.

 ```